shubham0420/dbpedia_gsoc2017_warmup/Chatbot/Readme.md

 III

 Convert 3 and 5
-III IV
+III  V

 convert 6 and 5 but not 3 and 4.
 VI  V

 #Idea

 I saw that every one is making regular bot which converts only numbers but donot take in consideration the sentence.
 So, I tried to add some meaning to sentence.
 If not is present before a number then most probably the user donot want to convert that number.
 I did some cleaning to get 'not' from the sentence Eg. don't :- do not not can also be present before convert and translate.